withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ## Key Differences

-Now that you understand the ways that Astro and Gatsby align, let's see how they diverge.
+Now that you understand the ways that Astro and Gatsby align, how do they diverge?

 ### React App vs MPA